-Binding-All ISM radio devices must be bound to the internal Gateway/client device before the DXM1200-X2 can access wireless devices.
+Binding-All ISM radio devices must be bound to the internal Gateway/client device before the DXM Controller can access wireless devices.
 The first submenu under binding allows the user to set the wireless address of the device to bind with.
 This is required to bind with wireless devices that do not have rotary dials (for example M-GAGEs, ultrasonic sensors, and Q45 devices).
-See "[Binding and Conducting a Site Survey with the ISM Radio](#)" on page 14.
+See ["Binding and Conducting a Site Survey with the ISM Radio" on page 19](#).
 For more information on binding a particular device, refer to the individual datasheet.

 Site Survey-After creating a wireless network using the binding process, run a site survey on each device to see the link quality.
-See "[Conduct a Site Survey from the DXM](#)" on page 15.
+See ["Conduct a Site Survey from the DXM" on page 20](#).